David Micahnik

-David Micahnik (born November 5, 1938) is an American fencer and fencing coach.
-He was born in Hazleton, Pennsylvania, and is Jewish.
+David Micahnik (born November 5, 1938) was an American fencer and fencing coach.
+He was born in Hazleton, Pennsylvania.

 Biography

 Micahnik attended the University of Pennsylvania (1959), fencing for the University of Pennsylvania Quakers, and was a first-team All-Ivy selection in epee as a senior.
 He was the 1960 U.S. National Champion.

 He competed in the individual and team épée events at the 1960, 1964 and 1968 Summer Olympics.

 Micahnik won the individual epee title and took second in foil, and won gold medals with the epee and foil teams, at the 1965 Maccabiah Games.
 He again won the individual and team gold medals in epee at the 1969 Maccabiah Games.
 He coached the U.S. fencing teams at the 1985 Maccabiah Games and the 1993 Maccabiah Games.

+Halls of fame

 Micahnik is a member of the USFA Hall of Fame.
+He is also a member of the Philadelphia Jewish Sports Hall of Fame and Penn Athletics Hall of Fame.